gwater/NumberIntervals.jl/README.md

 end
 ```

-Check our [example](examples/DifferentialEquationsExample.ipynb) demonstrating how `NumberInterval`s can act as drop-in replacements for numbers without sacrificing numerical validatity.
+Check our [example](examples/DifferentialEquationsExample.ipynb) demonstrating how `NumberInterval`s can act as drop-in replacements for numbers without sacrificing numerical validity.